 Speed and distance in Australia are measured in kilometres and kilometres per hour.
 Australians drive on the left-hand side of the road.
 Most Australians live on the coast.
 Roads within and between the cities and major towns are generally reliable and in good condition, as are the main highways that join the state and territory capital cities.
 Although highways between major cities are well-maintained, motorists may still travel for hundreds of kilometres between towns or road houses with limited opportunities to refuel, get water, refreshments, or use toilets.
 Road conditions can be difficult in remote areas and the large and less populated areas in the middle of Australia (the "outback") where roads may not all be sealed and conditions affected by seasons.When travelling in remote areas, away from sealed roads, where the potential to become stranded for up to a week without seeing another vehicle is very real, it is vital that you carry your own water supply (4 gallons or 7 litres per person per day).
 Do not be misled by entries on maps such as 'well' or 'spring' or 'tank' (or any entry suggesting that there is a body of water).
 Nearly all are dry, and most inland lakes are dry salt pans.

 In Australia car rental locations are to be found throughout the country, but the most convenient are Australia's Airport car hire desks for collecting your advance online bookings.
 Our CarTrawler search gives instant quotes from companies like Alamo, Avis, Budget, National.

 Whether you are exploring Uluru-Kata Tjuta National Park or the vastness of the Outback, Australia's beaches or diving the Barrier Reef, in Australia car rental is essential to enjoy the expanse and variety of this country.
-With our CarTrawler car rental search at Car Hire International will find the best deal for Australia car rental.
+With our CarTrawler car rental booking engine at Car Hire International will find the best deal for car rental in Australia.